Quick Start

 v16.16.0

 3. Install the Docker environment.
-If in Step 1, you assemble Tuya’s existing microapps and create a SaaS application tailored to your business scenarios, you do not need to develop a custom microapp.
-In this case, Docker is not required.
 The Docker environment is used for local deployment of your custom microapps.
 For more information about Docker installation, see the Docker website.

 In the terminal, run the docker -v command to check if you have installed Docker.